EQUAL EMPLOYMENT OPPORTUNITY & DIVERSITY POLICY STATEMENT

 Aligning with the Department’s policy on Equal Employment Opportunity, it is important that we continue to foster a culture of inclusion and respect at ITA and promote an environment that embraces diversity and allows every employee to succeed up to his or her full potential.
 We will provide all of our employees and future workforce with equal employment opportunity (EEO) in areas such as hiring, professional career growth, promotion, leadership development, and training.

-To ensure that we achieve this important goal, we reaffirm our commitment to promote and practice equal employment opportunity and inclusiveness within our ITA workforce.
+I reaffirm our commitment to ensure the equitable principles and practices are at the foundation of the ITA workforce practices and daily activities.
 This commitment ensures that ITA will conduct all its employment practices in a nondiscriminatory and harassment-free environment.
-Managers, supervisors, and employees must work together to reflect our commitment to EEO.
+Managers, supervisors, and employees must work together to reflect our commitment to EEO, diversity and inclusion.
 We will make every effort to reasonably accommodate people with disabilities and cooperate with agency officials in all aspects of the discrimination complaint process.
 These are sound management practices which ensure that the best and brightest individuals are part of the ITA team and reflect the diversity of our nation.